djschlicht/academic-paper-scraper/README.md

 * Add your own items to the lists `keywords` and `pathogens`
 * Modify the `query_generator` function in springer.py.
 Springer's API
 [documentation](https://dev.springernature.com/docs) can help with that

-## Technology
-This is written purely in Python3 and uses the `requests` library for API calls.

-## To Do
-* expand lists of trait-keywords and emerging pathogens
-* refine query generation
-* add modules for other academic publishers